Wikkelgoed, a personal and gentle funeral

 Nowadays, Wikkelgoed is led by Robbe, Monique’s son.
 After experiencing the use of a shroud with the passing of his mother, he remained impressed with the impact this ritual had made.

 For years he ran Wikkelgoed alongside his fast-growing maintenance company.
-When he was struck by a burn out, however, he realized that this was too much.
+He realized however that this was too much.
 As he says it himself: “I had to change my course.
 I asked myself what really makes me happy.”
 This turned out to be Wikkelgoed, because it offers a place for his pioneer spirit.

 Like mother like son. “her goal was, and my goal is, to innovate.
 At this very moment, especially with the emergence of Resomation, there are so many possibilities in the funeral world.
 Given that a coffin cannot be used in a Resomator, it is our job to use our fabrics to find suitable alternatives.
 Offering such an alternative and inspiring change, that is what I strive for.
 Wikkelgoed has regained my full attention, and that feels really good.”

 For a number of years now, Robbe is assisted by Jelle.
 As a content creator he works on spreading Wikkelgoed’s vision, and he collaborated with the Dutch Resomation ambassador Vincent van Leest on the Resomation college tour.